ajbkr/back/README.md

 "I had no intention, none whatsoever, of going back...
 BACK TO THE ISLAND."

-Avoid the critters roaming the grasslands and make your way to the chequered flag to advance to the next island.
+Avoid the critters roaming the grasslands, collect coins, and make your way to the chequered flag to advance to the next island.
 Rinse and repeat.

 Arrow keys, WASD, or ZQSD to move on desktop; virtual joystick to move on mobile/tablet.